wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

   - A one-octet size of the following fields; values 0 and 0xFF are reserved for future extensions,

-  - A one-octet value 0x02, indicating a fingerprint replacement,
+  - A one-octet value 0xFF, indicating a fingerprint replacement.

-  - A one-octet hash function ID used with a KDF,
+  - A one-octet hash function ID used with a KDF.

-  - A one-octet algorithm ID for the symmetric algorithm used to wrap the symmetric key used for the message encryption; see {{I-D.ietf-openpgp-crypto-refresh}} section 12.5 for details,
+  - A one-octet algorithm ID for the symmetric algorithm used to wrap the symmetric key used for the message encryption; see {{I-D.ietf-openpgp-crypto-refresh}} section 12.5 for details.

-  - A one-octet value 0x01, indicating to expect a 20-octet fingerprint,

-  - A 20-octet fingerprint to be used in the KDF, for version 4 keys this is the fingerprint of the recipient's key, for v5 the 20 leftmost octets of the recipient fingerprint.
+  - A 20-octet version 4 key fingerprint to be used in the KDF.

 The forwardee subkey MUST be communicated securely to the forwardee, who accepts the forwarding instantiation by adding it to their keyring.